mallika2011/Bowling-Management-System/DesignDoc.md

 1. Association : Shows a relationship between the two classes.
 One of the classes may have objects of another class being used within it.
 This is shown by a bold arrow line.

 2. Dependency : In some cases it can also show a dependency between two or more classes.
 Any changes made to a class may cause changes in the class that is dependent on it.
-This is shown by a dotted arrow line.

 2. Composition: This depicts the relationship between two classes where one class "is entirely made of another class" ie: One of the classes cannot exist if the parent/main class object doesn't exist.
 This is represented by an arrow with a darkened diamond at the end of the parent class.

 3. Aggregation : This resembles the "part of" relationship between 2 classes. ie : One class is "a part" of another class.
-Here both the classes

 4. Generalization : This is used one one class generalises the functionalities of all its subclasses.
 That is it is an umbrella class for other classes which inherit all properties from the parent as well have some other specifi properties unique to them.